nmshd/documentation/_includes/scenarios/integrate/create-attribute-for-peer.md

 ### Accept a CreateAttributeRequestItem

-If the Recipient agrees to create one of the Attributes offered by the Sender, it can accept the associated [CreateAttributeRequestItem]({% link _docs_integrate/create-attribute-for-peer.md %}#description-of-createattributerequestitem) contained in the [Request for creating Attributes]({% link _docs_integrate/create-attribute-for-peer.md %}#request-for-creating-attributes).
-The following [parameter]({% link _docs_integrate/requests-and-requestitems.md %}#createattributerequestitem-response-parameters) must be used for this:
+If the Recipient agrees to the creation of one of the Attributes offered by the Sender, it can accept the associated [CreateAttributeRequestItem]({% link _docs_integrate/create-attribute-for-peer.md %}#description-of-createattributerequestitem) contained in the [Request for creating Attributes]({% link _docs_integrate/create-attribute-for-peer.md %}#request-for-creating-attributes).
+The following [parameter]({% link _docs_integrate/requests-and-requestitems.md %}#createattributerequestitem-response-parameters) must be used for that:

 | Property | Value  |
 | -------- | ------ |